dbj-systems/dbj--nanolib/docs/valstat.md

 At its core there is almost no implementation.
 Just usage of the types available from the std:: lib of C++17.

+Please do remember the 3 valid and urgent requirements from the top.
+I am going ahead and using this.

 #### Application

 I have developed a valstat core inside my `dbj++nanolib`, then I expanded and used it in my minimal SQLITE3, C++ wrap up.

-The code is not as simple as in this text, but the concept is exactly the same.
+The code is certainly working, but it is perhaps not as simple as in this text, but the concept is exactly the same.
 I am hoping in future releases, I can make it much simpler.

-I do hope the VALSTAT solution for handling c++ returns, is recognized as simple enough to be used and resilient enough to be trusted.
+I do hope the VALSTAT solution for handling c++ returns, is recognized as simple enough to be used and resilient enough to be trusted, by the "significant others".

 #### The Future